moutansos/benbrougher-tech/content/blog/python-flask/index.md

         return msg, 200
 ```

 This class defines actions that are taken when our API is called.
 Any logic that handles things like incoming parameters are specified here.
-Not only is our data object returned here, but also our HTTP status code. `200` indicates that the request was successful and everything executed as indended.
+Not only is our data object returned here, but also our HTTP status code. `200` indicates that the request was successful and everything executed as indented.
 For a full list of HTTP status codes and their meanings, see [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 Next, we define our resource in our `api` object: